 Sun Shirt Features

-There are a few features that we see particularly in climbing-centric designs like the BD Alpenglow Pro and Outdoor Research Astroman.
-Both of these sun shirts have a deep zip at the neck, which is invaluable for getting the shirt on and off over a helmet, and also feature a large, phone-sized chest pocket (especially helpful if you're climbing sans backpack).
-The Astroman goes one step further with elastic cuffs at the wrists (to keep the sleeves out of your way while climbing) and a packable design that stuffs into its own pocket.
-In theory, a sun shirt is meant to be worn all day, but it can be nice to have a way to tote it on your harness if you choose to de-layer mid-route.
+There are a few features that we see particularly in climbing-centric designs like the BD Alpenglow Pro and Outdoor Research Astroman Air.
+Both of these sun shirts have a deep zip at the neck, which is invaluable for getting the shirt on and off over a helmet.
+They also each feature a large, phone-sized chest pocket (especially helpful if you're climbing sans backpack) and targeted ventilation in the form of perforated or mesh underarm panels.
+And the Astroman goes one step further with elastic cuffs at the wrists, which are great for keeping the sleeves out of your way while climbing.

 Odor Resistance

 Synthetic fabrics are known to build stink, which isn’t a great characteristic when sweat is practically a given.
 To help keep B.O. at bay, most modern synthetic sun shirts incorporate some sort of anti-odor treatment—Patagonia uses a technology called HeiQ Pure on their Capilene Cool Daily Hoody, for example, while Outdoor Research’s Echo features their ActiveFresh tech.
 Surprisingly, these technologies generally work quite well, which is good news for everyone.
-And it’s worth noting that natural fibers are generally naturally odor-resistant, including the merino and bamboo constructions of the Ridge Merino Solstice and Free Fly Bamboo Lightweight (respectively).
+And it’s worth noting that natural fibers are generally naturally odor-resistant, including the merino/bamboo constructions of the Ridge Merino Solstice Lightweight Hoody, Zpacks The Mirage Merino Sun Hoody, and Free Fly Bamboo Lightweight Hoodie.

 Sun Shirt Durability

 Sun shirts can vary a great deal in terms of durability: Some are built to handle the rigors of rock climbing, while others are so thin they’re liable to ripping and snagging.
-Nylon is particularly hardwearing—seen in climbing-specific designs like the Black Diamond Alpenglow Pro and Outdoor Research Astroman—and polyester is next in line; merino wool, on the other hand, will not hold up well to sustained wear and tear.
-Natural fibers like bamboo and modal are somewhere in the middle; when blended with a bit of polyester or spandex, we've found them to be fully sufficient for activities like hiking and backpacking.
+Nylon is particularly hardwearing—seen in climbing-specific designs like the Black Diamond Alpenglow Pro and Outdoor Research Astroman Air—and polyester is next in line.
+Merino wool, on the other hand, will not hold up well to sustained wear and tear.
+Natural fibers like bamboo and modal are somewhere in the middle, and when blended with a bit of polyester or spandex, we've found them to be fully sufficient for activities like hiking and backpacking.
 Finally, thicker fabrics generally offer better tear resistance than thinner designs, although fabrics of any weight can be prone to pilling and snagging.
 To help guide your purchase, we’ve made sure to note durability strengths and weaknesses in the write-ups above.

 Sun Shirt Fit